centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 Rscript /home4/VBG_data/RNASeq/Reactome.r hs gene.glist ./ 20
 ```
 Then you will get the output files: **gene.bubble.pdf**, **gene.SigReactome.xls**.
 The pdf file is the figure of the top 20 pathways enrichment of our significant DE genes.
 The xls file is the table of details of all the pathways (with P-value < 0.05) of our significant DE genes.

+**Bonus1**:
+Could you use any of visulization softwareto visualize your BAM file?
+**Bonus2**:
+You have got the alignment file of **IFNb01.fastq**, could you please run mapping on other five other samples?
+You could do it by command line, or we prefer to write a bash script (e.g. Loop) to do it.
+**Bonus3**:
+If we only need to analysis up-regulated DEGs.
+How could we do it?
+Is it a big difference between the pathway results between All DEGs and up-regulated DEGs?